RicardoHaroM/PicoYPlaca/README.md

 ## Usage
 - Once the program is running you need to enter the plate license number, the date and time you want to be on road following the next format: XXX-0000 MM-DD-YYYY HH:HH.
 Ex: PCW-8909 07-22-2022 18:00 and will receive a answer if you can be on road or not

-- You can enter license plates with 2 letters or with 3 numbers.
+- You can also enter license plates with 2 letters or with 3 numbers.

 - The format for the time is in hours.
 Ex: 18:00.